LogicIQ/pvc-chonker/README.md

 ![PVC Chonker](https://raw.githubusercontent.com/LogicIQ/pvc-chonker/main/docs/images/pvc-chonker.webp)

-> **BETA RELEASE** - This project is feature-complete with comprehensive testing but still in beta.
-Production use is possible but APIs may still evolve.
+> **ALPHA RELEASE** - This project is under active development and not ready for production use.
+APIs may change significantly.

 A cloud-agnostic Kubernetes operator for automatic PVC expansion.
 Works with any CSI-compatible storage without external dependencies.